amalgamaria/secretariat/docs/running-jobs/batch-jobs.rst

    #SBATCH --mail-type=[mailtype]
    #SBATCH --mail-user=[username]@clemson.edu

-*Note*: At the least, please set the parameters for the highlighted lines.
+.. note:: At the least, please set the parameters for the highlighted lines.
 The only line that is absolutely required is the first: ``#!/bin/bash``.
 The unhighlighted options may be helpful for organizational purposes, but are optional.
 Please see the `Slurm documentation`_ for a full list of possible ``sbatch`` header options.

 **Explanation**: